-In the case of the photovoltaic panel it is necessary to have a converter that regulates the voltage and in the case of feeding with the grid it is necessary to convert AC from the grid to DC that the system will use.
+In the case of the photovoltaic panel, it is necessary to have a converter that regulates the voltage and, in the case of using the grid, it is necessary to convert AC from the grid to DC.

-These two ways have as output a voltage of 12 V DC and a schottky diode as protection against electric current reversal.
+These two ways have to output a voltage of 12 V DC and include protection against electric current reversal.

-This output will supply two converters, one from 12 V to 3.3 V and another to 5 V and will also supply the water pump motor.
+This output will supply two converters, one from 12 V to 3.3 V and another to 5 V, and a driver to power the water pump motor.

-The 3.3 V converter will supply the microcontroller, temperature sensor, water level sensor and part of logic level converter while the 5 V converter will supply another part of the logic level converter and the distance sensor that indicates the garbage level in the container.
+The 3.3 V converter will supply the microcontroller, while the 5 V converter will supply a distance sensor that measures the garbage level in the container, and the internal logic circuit of the pump driver.

-The distance sensor has the particularity of requiring said logic level converter on the trigger and echo pins to interface with the microprocessor.
+The distance sensor requires a logic level converter on the trigger and echo pins to interface with the microprocessor.

-The microprocessor also interfaces with the water pump motor via the MOSFET, with a schottky diode for inductance surge protection.
-The user can switch off the engine using an analog switch.
+The microprocessor also interfaces with the water pump motor via the driver.